 We operate from Wirral Riding Centre in Ness.
-See the Rides page for a full list of current rides.
+See the Rides page for times during which we operate rides.

 The riding school provides a coach to guide volunteers as well as instruct.
 They help and supervise the riders getting on and off the horses, as does our physiotherapist who attends rides as and when necessary.

 Basic training is given to all volunteers before they start helping and we are required to apply for DBS Disclosures.

 Volunteer helpers must concentrate on the rider.
 There is a lot of fun and laughter!
 It is necessary to make sure that feet are in the special stirrups and the riders are holding their reins correctly - some riders are not capable of doing the former and have to be supported in various ways.